libbitcoin/libbitcoin-explorer/README.md

 #### Networking

 Commands are generally names so that related commands sort together.
-In the case of network commands (`fetch-`, `send-`, and `watch-`) the command's action (verb) starts the name.
+In the case of network commands (`fetch-`, `send-`, `validate-` and `watch-`) the command's action (verb) starts the name.
 In other commands (e.g. `tx-`, `address-`) the primary data type (noun) starts the name.
 This distinction is primarily based on the congruence objective and also tends to read more naturally.

 #### Conversion